 Multiplier is the cost price that becomes less over time.
 This is due to the fact that your R&D center should pay off first.
 For instance, if expenses on the offshore R&D office have not been covered yet, the multiplier is quite big.
 Within the next months, at least some money is paid back and the cost price goes up, which means that your R&D center is ready for sale.
 Normally, the sale is restricted by the agreement for the first 12 months.

 To make your offshoring experience as successful as possible, appoint a certain day when you are ready for communication with employees regarding the upcoming deal.
 Feel free to discuss the terms of their transfer.
-You should also keep in mind that even top tech companies in the U.S. can be completely unknown in Ukraine.
+You should also keep in mind that even top tech companies in the U.S. can be completely unknown in Eastern Europe.
 Don’t hesitate to invest in employer branding abroad, because in the long run it can play a crucial role.
-People are likely to work for a “no-name” company, but what about including it in their CVs?
-I wonder.
+People are less likely to work for a “no-name” company, especially including it in their CVs.

 As can be seen, one of the greatest advantages of the Build-Operate-Transfer model is a small number of investment funds.
 However, indirect access to people is a sufficient disadvantage of this model.
 In general, the BOT model requires plenty of effort to sustain your business adequately.

-Consider Alcor BPO – Your Trusted IT Outsourcing R&D Provider
+Consider Alcor BPO – Your Trusted BOT Provider in Eastern Europe

 Build-Operate-Transfer Case Studies

-Opening a research and development center for Tonic Health is one of our company’s Build-Operate-Transfer case studies.
+Opening a research and development center for Tonic Health is one of our company’s best Build–Own–Operate-Transfer examples.
 This is an IT product company based in Silicon Valley that develops a platform for medical data collection.
-They wanted to offshore to Ukraine, but at first, the company decided to create their R&D office on their own.
+They wanted to offshore to Eastern Europe, but at first, the company decided to create an R&D office on their own.
 Tonic Health faced all Build-Operate-Transfer pros and cons, and the main problem was that candidates refused to accept their offers.
 Eventually, they reached out to us and we signed a contract.

-In the end, they got what they wanted – the dream office with their own branding, fast IT recruitment in Ukraine with no offer rejections, proper accounting services, detailed HR management, and the needed insights into the local IT market to build a prosperous business in Ukraine!
+In the end, Tonic Health got what they wanted – the dream office with their own branding, efficient IT recruitment in Eastern Europe with no offer rejections, proper accounting services, detailed HR management, and the needed insights into the local IT market to build a prosperous business!

-Moreover, we differ from other R&D providers because we specialize in helping IT product companies set up their dedicated offshore development centers in Ukraine.
-Alcor’s clients grow their teams and boost their sales, using our BPO services.
+We specialize in helping IT product companies set up their dedicated offshore development centers in Eastern Europe with a focus on tech recruitment.
+Alcor’s clients create and grow effective remote teams and boost their sales, using our services.
 For instance, People.ai managed to attract the needed $100 million in investments in 2021 and is now estimated at $1,1 billion!

-Apart from People.ai and Tonic Health, we also worked with such tech giants and large businesses as Samsung, Huawei, Grammarly, Amadeus, Certent, and many others.
+Apart from People.ai and Tonic Health, we also worked with such tech giants as Ledger, Samsung, Sift, Huawei, Globality, Grammarly, Amadeus, Certent, and many others.

 How do we work?

-Then we can hire Romanian developers or software engineers from other Eastern European countries who belong to your company from their first working day.
-Our role here is to find and pre-screen eligible candidates for you to choose the best IT talent.
-We also become responsible for legal support and compliance of our clients’ operations within local laws.
-For your business in Eastern Europe, our team plans and pays taxes to local authorities, creates and maintains employee records, and pays salaries to the development crew.
+Secondly, we become responsible for legal support and compliance of our clients’ operations within local laws.
+What is more, our team plans and pays taxes to local authorities for your business in Eastern Europe, creates and maintains employee records, and pays salaries to the development crew.
 Sometimes our managers deliver additional services like the legalization of foreigners or M&A deals support if the client needs it.